HakaiInstitute/seabird-processing/README.md

 An installation of the [Seabird Processing Suite](http://www.seabird.com/software/software) is required to run these modules since they simply provide a convenient abstraction of the command line options built into the software.
 The Seabird software itself requires an installation of Windows 7+.

-To install this tool in your current python environment do `pip install seabirdSBE`
+To install this tool in your current python environment do `pip install -i https://testpypi.python.org/pypi seabirdSBE`

 ### Copyright and Licensing Information